Weather radar: Meteorite fall detection

 Meteorites occur when a meteoroid falls into the Earth's atmosphere, generating an optically bright meteor by ionization and frictional heating.
-If the meteoroid is large enough and infall velocity is low enough, surviving meteorites will reach the ground.
-When the falling meteorites decelerate below about 2–4 km/s, usually at an altitude between 15 and 25 km, they no longer generate an optically bright meteor and enter "dark flight".
-Because of this, most meteorite falls occurring into the oceans, during the day, or otherwise go unnoticed.
+If the meteoroid is large enough and infall velocity is low enough, it will reach the ground.
+When the falling meteoroid decelerate below about 2–4 km/s, usually at an altitude between 15 and 25 km, they no longer generate an optically bright meteor and enter "dark flight".
+Because of this, most of the falls occurring into the oceans, during the day, or otherwise go unnoticed.

-It is in dark flight that falling meteorites typically fall through the interaction volumes of most types of radars.
-It has been demonstrated that it is possible to identify falling meteorites in weather radar imagery by different studies.
-This is especially useful for meteorite recovery, as weather radar are part of widespread networks and scan the atmosphere continuously.
-Furthermore, the meteorites cause a perturbation of local winds by turbulence, which is noticeable on Doppler outputs, and are falling nearly vertically so their resting place on the ground is close to their radar signature.
+It is in dark flight that falling meteoroids typically fall through the interaction volume of most types of radars.
+It has been demonstrated that it is possible to identify falling meteoroids in weather radar imagery.
+This is especially useful for meteorite recovery, as weather radars are part of widespread networks and scan the atmosphere continuously.
+Furthermore, the meteorites cause local wind turbulence, which is noticeable on Doppler outputs, and fall nearly vertically so their resting place on the ground is close to their radar signature.